-Other than the mode evolution, we use the characteristic spectrum $h_c(f)$ to measure the energy of GWs as $h_c(f) \equiv {h(k,\tau_H)} / {(2\sqrt{f})}$ in observations, where a notation of spectrum $h(f,\tau_H ) \equiv \sqrt {\Delta^2_t(k,\tau_H) }$ is also used \cite{Maggiore:1999vm}.
-Thus, we illustrate the characteristic spectrum of each mode evolving to the end of radiation domination in Fig.~\ref{fig:ModesAmplification}.
-We show the first resonance band in this figure.
-The resonance band spans a very narrow interval $\Delta k \sim q k_*$ on the spectrum due to the narrow resonance for both cases.
-In the meanwhile, the amplification magnitude around $k = 3.9 \times 10^{16}$ and $k = 6.8 \times 10^{20}$ consistent with their evolutions along with $\tau$.
-When GWs continue to evolve to the present accelerating era, it shall be within the detection frequency band of space-based and terrestrial experiments, respectively.
+Moreover, one often confronts the characteristic spectrum $h_c(f)$ with observations as $h_c(f) \equiv {h(k,\tau_H)} / {(2\sqrt{f})}$, where the spectrum is also written as $h(f,\tau_H ) \equiv \sqrt {\Delta^2_t(k,\tau_H) }$ \cite{Maggiore:1999vm, Zhang:2018dvc}.
+Thus, we illustrate the characteristic spectra of the above two modes evolving to the end of radiation domination by displaying their first resonance bands in the lower panel of Fig.~\ref{fig:ModesEvolution}.
+Due to the property of narrow resonance, these bands span a very narrow interval $\Delta k \sim q k_*$ on the spectra.
+Also, the amplification magnitudes for both cases are consistent with their evolution along $\tau$.

-~\\ \textbf{Observational constraints.} As shown in Fig.~\ref{fig:Observations}, it is straightforward to evaluate the GWs to present and make comparison to the noise curves of experiments.
-From the left panel, by adopting the same parameter set in modes evolution, the peak on characteristic spectrum with almost $10^4$ times amplification is detectable to LISA.
-We find that the most intense resonance takes place at redshift $z \simeq 6 \times 10^{15}$, at which $a^{\prime} / a=1.7 \times 10^{14} \ll k \sim 10^{16}$, which is self-consistent with condition of Mathieu equation approximation given above Eq.~\eqref{Eq:Mathieu}.
-Moreover, the energy scale of the universe at that redshift is around $\sim \text{TeV}$.
+{\it Observational constraints.} -- As shown in Fig.~\ref{fig:Observations}, it is straightforward to evaluate GWs to present and make comparison to the noise curves of experiments.
+From the left upper panel, by adopting the same parameter set in modes evolution, the peak on characteristic spectrum with almost $10^4$ times amplification is detectable to LISA.
+We find that the most intense resonance takes place at redshift $z \simeq 6 \times 10^{15}$, which corresponds to $\mathcal{H}=1.7 \times 10^{14} \ll k \sim 10^{16}$.
+This confirms that the approximation we made in Eq.~\eqref{Eq:Mathieu} is valid for semi-analytical calculations.
+Interestingly, the energy scale of the universe around that redshift is $\sim \text{TeV}$.